akfmdl/terraform-tutorials/1-google-kubernetes-engine/README.md

 # Create google kubernetes engine

 ## Prerequisites
 GCP account is required.
-Account should have permission `Service Account User`
+Account should have permission `Service Account User role` (roles/iam.serviceAccountUser) at the project level.

 ## Task